ebaauw/homebridge-rpi/README.md

 It uses the [Socket Interface](http://abyz.me.uk/rpi/pigpio/sif.html), just as the [`pigs`](http://abyz.me.uk/rpi/pigpio/pigs.html) command.
-This daemon is part of the [`pigpio`](https://github.com/joan2937/pigpio) library, which is included in Raspbian.
+This daemon is part of the [`pigpio`](https://github.com/joan2937/pigpio) library, which is included in Raspberry Pi OS.
-While this daemon comes with Raspbian, it needs to be enabled and configured for use by Homebridge RPi, see [**Installation**](#installation).
+While this daemon comes with Raspberry Pi OS, it needs to be enabled and configured for use by Homebridge RPi, see [**Installation**](#installation).

+Note that `pigpiod` currently doesn't support the Raspberry Pi 5.
+Consequently, Homebridge RPi cannot support GPIO devices on a Raspberry Pi 5 and cannot connect to a remote Raspberry Pi 5.

 If you run Homebridge in a container on the Raspberry Pi, let Homebridge RPi connect remotely to (the `pigpiod` daemon running on) the host.